 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Samples will be selected for metallurgical test work where they are considered to be typical in character to the mineable ore zones within the Yanneri Ridge Resource.
-Whole PQ diamond core was used to maximise the volume of sample.
+Samples were selected for analysis based on visual logs of manganese content.
+Sample intervals selected for analysis were split and composited over four metre downhole intervals.
 Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
-A Diamond Drill Rig was used for the metallurgical program with PQ sized core (85mm diameter).
-Drilling was triple tube.
+An aircore drill rig with a blade bit was used for drilling the boreholes.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
-Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-Recoveries are noted at the time of drilling and recorded in the MZM database.
-Triple tubing was used to maximise ore recovery.
-Close to 100% of core was recovered.
+Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material. • N/A

 Criteria JORC Code explanation Commentary Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
 The total length and percentage of the relevant intersections logged.
-All samples have been logged to a level of detail to support the mineral resource estimations.
+All samples have been logged to a level of detail to support the exploration for channel manganese mineralisation and other zones of interest.
 Qualitative: Lithology, alteration, mineralisation.
 The entire length of the hole is geologically logged.
-All drill core is photographed.
 Sub-sampling techniques and If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry. • N/A. sample For all sample types, the nature, quality and appropriateness of the sample preparation technique. preparation Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
-Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
-For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make • N/A taboratory tests and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
+Quality of assay The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
+Samples were sent to a certified laboratory for standard assay processing. data and For geophysical tools, spectrometers, handheld XRF instruments, etc, the pagemeters used in determining the anglysic including instrument makes laboratory tests parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.